Warths/IOTutils/README.md

 **An ESP32 Toolbox for making IOT devices**
 ___
 While working a lot with Micropython on ESP32 to make smart devices, I noticed that I rewrote many times a lot of code that is common among those devices.

-In this code are basic IOT functions such as :
-- Wifi Station/HotSpot, configurable without flashing the board
+- Features such as Wifi Station/HotSpot, configurable without flashing the board
 - Config files / reboot-resilient variables
 - Threaded Web Server
 - OTA Updates
 - Alexa Support
 - (more)
+As the board as plenty of RAM and Flash storage available, I thought it could make my life easier in the future to group every of those features into a single package.
 ___

 **Current features :**